jdcloudcom/en/documentation/Networking/Elastic-IP/Operation-Guide/Elastic-IP-Management/Delete-Elastic-IP.md

 # Delete Elastic IP

-JD Cloud supports the deletion of Elastic IP Pay-As-You-Go.
+JD Cloud & AI supports the deletion of Elastic IP Pay-As-You-Go.
 The Pay-In-Advance Elastic IP will not deleted before expiration.

 ## Procedures
-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select Cloud - **Virtual Private Cloud- Elastic IP** at the navigation bar on the left side of the console to enter the Elastic IP List Page.